SmartCampus/middleware/README.md

 *NB: See the README of each module for documentation.*

-You can also use the scripts located in ./scripts
+You can also use the scripts located in ./scripts to deploy the solution